Skip to Content

 White-Collar Crimes

-Raleigh White Collar Criminal Defense Lawyers
+Raleigh White Collar Crime Attorney

 White collar crimes are offenses that involve deception for financial gain.
 If you have been arrested and charged with a white collar crime in North Carolina, Floyd Law Offices is here to help.
-Our Raleigh white collar crime attorney has guided countless clients to favorable outcomes.
-We will analyze your situation, discuss your options, and tirelessly defend your rights and freedom.
+Our Raleigh criminal defense attorney has guided countless clients to favorable outcomes.
+We will analyze your case, discuss your options, and tirelessly defend your rights and freedom.

-Contact our office today to get started.
+Contact our office or call (919) 805-3663 today to get started.
 We accept calls around the clock.

 Business professionals and government officials perpetrate many of these offenses, which is where the term “white collar” originated.
 White collar crimes generally do not involve physical violence.
 Instead, they focus on financial gain using deception.